Cadelabs/ornabook/src/Dungeons.md

 Unlike with Battle Dungeons, no status effect carries from one fight to the other.
 The character also starts each fight with full health and mana.
+Being defeated in an Exploration Dungeon does not end the run as it would with Battle Dungeons.
+Instead, the fight is stopped and the game returns to the floor view, where the player can re-try the fight as many times as they want (starting with full HP/MP), until the Dungeon timer expires.

-The last floor of a dungeon is always the starting room and a single boss in the room immediately up, which must be defeated to complete the Dungeon.
+The last floor of a dungeon always has 2 rooms only: the starting room and a single boss in the room immediately up, which must be defeated to complete the Dungeon.
 When defeating it, the rewards screen will show up both the fight reward and Dungeon completion rewards.

-##### Gathering resources
+##### Gathering pickups
-Any room in any floor has a chance of containing one or more resources.
+Any room in any floor has a chance of containing one or more pickups.
 They can be collected by tapping once on them.

 These pickups may contain: